Japan's Far East

 Guided canoeing on Lake Kussharo & the Kushiro River

-We will be exploring in our canoes all day today, on Lake Kussharo in the morning and onto the Kushiro River in the afternoon.
+We will spend the whole day exploring by canoe today, at Lake Kussharo in the morning and onto the Kushiro River in the afternoon.
 We will get started at the foot of Wakoto Hanto, a small peninsula that was once an island floating in the lake.

 It is easy to imagine the Wakoto Peninsula being formed by volcanic activity, as we explore the peninsula in our canoes we will witness steam vents and hot springs surging from the ground on the shore.
-Our lunch will be set up once we land near ”Oyakotsu Jigoku”, where we will enjoy vegetables and eggs cooked in geothermal steam!
+We will have morning tea when we land near ”Oyakotsu Jigoku”, where we will enjoy eggs cooked in geothermal steam!

-After we enjoy lunch and a foot spa, we will head for the start of the Kushiro River, the water source which feeds Kushiro Shitsugen Wetland.
+After we enjoy outdoor lunch, we will head for the start of the Kushiro River, the water source which feeds Kushiro Shitsugen Wetland.
 We will enjoy a leisurely canoe downstream on the pristine water until we reach the Biruwa Bridge, where we bid farewell to the canoes and transfer by van to Kawayu Onsen.
 (B, L, D)

 Activity – Canoeing

 Walk to Mount Iōzan & transfer to Utoro, Shiretoko